MarBie77/docker-phabricator/README.md

 ```

 ### Known Problems
-* Connecting to Diffusion GIT-Server ends with a SEGFAULT in the PHP-script, though everything works find.
+* Connecting to Diffusion GIT-Server ends with a SEGFAULT in the PHP-script, though everything works fine.